shohei/flight-visualizer/readme.md

 ![](xyz.png)
 ![](psi_theta.png)

 Format the CSV to the following columns.
 Note that Psi and Theta is Radians.
 The export from OpenRocket is Degrees.
 You need to convert it manually.
+Also, the header must be coordinated, since it's used in the script (e.g., "time" must not be "Time").
 ```
 time,z,y,x,psi,theta
 0,0,0,0,0,1.466076572